opencv/opencv/modules/core/doc/operations_on_arrays.rst

 ---------------
 Extracts the selected image channel.

-.. ocv:function:: void extractImageCOI(const CvArr* src, OutputArray dst, int coi=-1)
+.. ocv:function:: void extractImageCOI( const CvArr* arr, OutputArray coiimg, int coi=-1 )

     :param src: Source array.
 It should be a pointer to  ``CvMat``  or  ``IplImage`` .